The Trimurti – The Hindu Trinity

 To begin, let’s get something straight.
 Even with the Hindu trinity, Hinduism is not a polytheistic religion.
-Actually Hinduism is not a religion at all.
+Actually, Hinduism is not a religion at all.
 The word Hindu is British in origin.
 As the British arrived in India, they discovered more religious traditions than they knew what to do with.
 In their ignorance and understandable level of overwhelm they simply labelled everyone that lived to the east of the Indus river, ‘Hindu’.

 The term serves a very practical purpose, but it is not a religion in itself.
 Included under this umbrella term there are dozens, maybe hundreds, maybe even thousands of distinct and unique religious/spiritual traditions.